shirbuch/pick_balls_turtlebot3/README.md

 4. ./install.sh (this is to compile and source the pick_balls_turtlebot3 package and chmod +x to all script files)
 // todo insert our_world launch and model to turtlebot3_gazebo
 // todo save map files in root
-// todo Update configurations: in src: grep -Rnw . -e '!!!' and update all changes here, currently all current configurations are in the configurtion_changes.txt (run command and paste for each change)
+// todo Update necesary configurations (speed - no, distance error - maybe): in src: grep -Rnw . -e '!!!' and update all changes here, currently all current configurations are in the configurtion_changes.txt (run command and paste in the file for each change)

 ### Run:
 1. roslaunch turtlebot3_gazebo turtlebot3_our_world.launch